misterpotts/fabricate/docs/api/index.md

 ## Accessing the API

-Fabricate makes its API available on the global Game object, at the path `game.fabricate.api`.
+Fabricate makes its APIs available on the global Game object, at the path `game.fabricate`.
+Fabricate provides two APIs: the Fabricate API (at `game.fabricate.api`), and the Fabricate User Interface API (at `game.fabricate.ui`).
+The Fabricate API is used for managing crafting systems, essences, components, and recipes, as well as performing crafting.
+The Fabricate User Interface API is used for interacting with the Fabricate user interface.

+## Fabricate API

 The Fabricate API implements the `FabricateAPI` interface, described below.

 <details open markdown="block">